-1.2.2.2.3 High Tensile Steel 0.162 Inch Diameter 200 Ksi Wire: In the portion of the wire in which the connections are formed, ties shall be not smaller than 0.162 inch in diameter or equivalent cross-sectional area of 0.0206 square inches (minus 5% tolerance).
+1.2.2.2.4 High Tensile Steel 0.162 Inch Diameter 200 Ksi Wire: In the portion of the wire in which the connections are formed, ties shall be not smaller than 0.162 inch in diameter (approximately 8 gauge) or equivalent crosssectional area of 0.0206 square inches (minus 5% tolerance).
 The length of tie must be not greater than 88 inches for gin universal density bales and 92 inches for gin standard density bales.
 The breaking strength of the wire must be not less than 4,350 pounds with a joint strength of not less than 2,600 pounds.
 The joints must be placed on the crowns or sample sides of the bales.
 The six required ties must be spaced along the bale length with no less than 9 inches between adjacent ties.

 1.2.3 Polyester (Polyethylene Terephthalate) Plastic Strapping for Use on Gin Standard and Gin Universal Density Bales: Ties must be manufactured in accordance with ASTM D3950.
 Each coil of strapping shall bear a certification that the plastic strapping has been manufactured according to the specifications for Bale Packaging Materials as published by the JCIBPC.
 The certification shall also show the name and address of the plastic strapping manufacturer and contain a quality control code that will permit the strapping to be identified to the coil or strapping carrier.
 Plastic strapping shall be fabricated within a NAFTA country.
+Plastic strapping joints shall be fabricated at the gin using either patented z-weld friction technology or Model G20A6PE hot blade weld technology.

 1.2.3.1 Placement: Plastic strapping must be placed in recesses or channels on the flat sides of the bale.
 These recesses or channels provide a measure of protection of tying materials from handling forces and maintain integrity of bale cover fabrics.
+The six required ties must be spaced uniformly along the bale length.